-If we expect to obtain the fulness of God's love, we must receive it through the propitiation of Jesus Christ.
-We are reminded that "love is of God; and every one that loveth is born of God, and knoweth God" (1 John 4:7).
-To receive and exercise God's It is clear that being "born of God"... is more than just realizing that our beginnings were with God the Father or proclaiming that Jesus Christ is our personal Savior.

-love requires us to be "born of God."
-To some, being born of God is receiving the realization that God is our spiritual Father and that we are his spiritual offspring.
-To others, being born of God involves recognizing that Jesus Christ is our Savior.
-It is clear that being "born of God," as spoken in this passage, is more than just realizing that our beginnings were with God the Father or proclaiming that Jesus Christ is our personal Savior.
+If we expect to obtain the fulness of God's love, we must receive it through the propitiation of Christ.
+John reminds us that "love is of God; and every one that loveth is born of God, and knoweth God" (1 John 4:7).
+To receive and exercise God's love requires us to be "born of God."
+To some, being born of God is receiving the realization that God is our spiritual Father and that we are His spiritual offspring.
+To others, being born of God involves recognizing that Christ is their Savior.
+It is clear that being "born of God," as spoken of by John, is more than realizing that our beginnings were with God the Father or proclaiming that Christ is our Savior.

-As Jesus taught Nicodemus, he emphasized that one must be "born again" to see the kingdom of God

-(John 3:3).
-The Prophet Joseph Smith further clarified that we "must have a change of heart to see the kingdom of God."11 It was later emphasized that our ability to love ("everyone that loveth") is born of God.
+As Jesus taught Nicodemus, He emphasized that one must be "born again" to see the kingdom of God (John 3:3).
+The Prophet Joseph Smith further clarified that "we must have a change of heart to see the kingdom of God."
+John later emphasized that our ability to love ("everyone that loveth") is born of God.
 It is true that our ability to love stems from God, but how is the love of God born in us?
-We may also ponder how love relates to changing our hearts and becoming born again.
-Elder Bruce R. McConkie wrote, "To be born does not mean to come into existence out of nothing, but rather to begin a new type of existence, to live again in a changed situation.
-Birth is the continuation of life under different circumstances."12 Thus, "whosoever believeth that Jesus is the Christ is born of God" (1 John 5:1) or, in other words, must begin a renovation.
-We can no longer remain the same people we once were.
+We may also ponder, how love relates to changing our hearts and becoming born again.
+Elder Bruce R. McConkie wrote: "To be born does not mean to come into existence out of nothing, but rather to begin a new type of existence, to live again in a changed situation.
+Birth is the continuation of life under different circumstances."
+John wrote that "whosoever believeth that Jesus is the Christ is born of God" (1 John 5:1).
+If we truly believe in Christ, we must begin a renovation.
+We can no longer remain the same person we once were.
 Those who embrace the gospel of Christ become new creatures, born into new situations, new circumstances, new expectations, a new way to approach daily experiences, and a new way to love.
 When we believe in Christ, we begin a new existence, a life with Christ and of Christ.
 Those who were unable to love in the past can be transformed and find love born in them.
-This type of transformation is accomplished only through the love of Iesus Christ.
+This type of transformation is accomplished only through Christ.